 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants.

-executive, management, and professional occupations, with 27.3% of the residents employed.
+manufacturing and laborer occupations, with 27.2% of the residents employed.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in executive, management, and professional occupations

-(24.5%), and 15.7% in clerical, assistant, and tech support occupations.
+(26.1%), and 6.0% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry